The 17 Best Historical Anime to Watch

 11. Rurouni Kenshin

-One of the most popular anime series of the 1990s, Rurouni Kenshin is great for those that want to experience a slice of classic Japanese culture.
+One of the most popular anime series of the 1990s, Rurouni Kenshin is great for those who want to experience a slice of classic Japanese culture.

 The story takes place in the late 19th and early 20th centuries.
 The story follows Hitokiri Battousai, a much-feared assassin during the Boshin War who, after the conflict, seemingly vanishes.

-Changing his name to Kenshin Himura, he decides to live a life away from conflict and protect the weak in repent for his sins on the battlefield.
+Changing his name to Kenshin Himura, he decides to live a life away from conflict and protect the weak by repenting for his sins on the battlefield.

 Despite his pledge to never kill again, when people discover his past, the world tries to drag him back into the bloodstained life he once lived.